gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 by running all Maven phases in a sequential order, therefore, executing `mvn test` will automatically run `mvn compile` if necessary.
 Both `build` and `test` jobs leverage the `mvn` command to compile the application and to test it as defined in the test suite that is part of the repository.

-Deploy to Artifactory is done as defined by the secret variables we set up earlier.
+Deploy to Artifactory is done as defined by the secret variables we have just set up.
 The deployment occurs only if we're pushing or merging to `master` branch, so that the development versions are tested but not published.

 Done!
 Now you have all the changes in the GitLab repo, and a pipeline has already been started for this commit.
 In the **Pipelines** tab you can see what's happening.